 Casey Chan submitted an intriguing article at gizmodo.com.
 A new study reported people who eat sweets for breakfast lost weight.
 Crazy, right?

 I know what you’re thinking.
 Really?
 Yes, really!
 Interestingly, both groups weight loss (averaged 32-pounds) was the same after the first 16-weeks.
 What really is astounding is the 16-week follow-up results.
-The group allowed to have the dessert for breakfast lost an extra 13-pounds, but the non-dessert eating group gained all, but three and half pounds of their weight lost back.
+The group allowed to have the dessert for breakfast lost an extra 13-pounds, but the non-dessert eating group gained all, but three and a half pounds of their weight lost back.
 Put me down for the dessert diet, please! 😉

 Let’s join Patrice at